Tobechukwu-Ikenwe/CardGuard/README.md

 - `entropy` measures randomness like evaluating how unpredictable a lock combination is.
 - `repetition_check()` prevents weak “copy-paste” numbers.

-This approach is designed not only for correctness but also for **learning and clarity**, reflecting how I would document and engineer real-world systems at Google.
+This approach is designed not only for correctness but also for learning and clarity.

----

 ## Safety Note

 All input is treated locally.
 The tool does **not** store, transmit, or log actual credit card data.
 The **MasterCard test number** in our examples is a **standard test number** used for demonstrations in payment systems.
 It cannot be used to make real purchases.

----

 ## Project Structure